danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 }
 ```

-However, to mimic the iOS system notification, you can use a ``SystemNotificationMessage`` instead:
+To fully mimic the iOS system notification, you can use a ``SystemNotificationMessage``:

 ```swift
 struct MyView: View {